UNOFFICIALLY TOWNSHEND, VERMONT

 The site, as it is presented, is far from “finished”.
 The goal, of course, is that it never be finished with new documents and new pages being uploaded as time goes by.
 Spend a bit of time here now and come back and visit a month or so from now.
 Time marches on and, with that, so does what is happening in Townshend.
 This resident can assure you that things are constantly changing and new challenges, like rounding up escaped emus, must be dealt with weekly, if not daily.
 Such is life in a small town in Vermont, any small town.

 THIS MONTH'S PRIMARY SPONSOR.
 AWARD WINNING GOAT MILK CARAMELS AND OTHER FINE PRODUCTS.
-CLICK ON THE AD TO GO TO CAROLE’S BUSINESS LISTING ON THIS SITE.
-PLEASE THANK HER FOR THE SUPPORT.
+CLICK ON THE AD TO GO TO THEIR WEBSITE AND THANK THEM FOR THEIR SUPPORT

 SITE HOSTED IN VERMONT